xtillion/venmito-template/README.md

 3. Configure environment variables

-Create a `.env` file in the project root with the following variables:
+Create a `.env` file in the project root:

 ```
 FLASK_APP=app.py